makersacademy/airport_challenge/README.md

 * Finally, please submit a pull request before Monday at 9am with your solution or partial solution.
 However much or little amount of code you wrote please please please submit a pull request before Monday at 9am.

-My approach
+My comments
 -------

+The problem was broken down to the following steps:
-1. Created folder structure for test files and code files
+1. Create folder structure for test files and code files
-2. Created a spec file for airport, then airport class, with methods: land(plane) & take_off(plane)
-3. Created a spec file for plane, then plane class, with methods: land(airport) & take_off(airport)
-4. Created a spec file for the weather, then weather class, with is_stormy? method
-5. Used array to store planes in airport
-6. Raise exception when airport is full and plane is about to land
+2. Create a Domain Model from user stories: objects (Airport, Plane, Weather), and messages (land, take_off, is_stormy?)
+3. Use feature tests => unit tests => code

+What is left to be done:
-7. Used default capacity for airport, capacity can only be set up at the creation of the airport instance
+1. airport capacity can only be set up at the creation of the instance, it should be possible to update anytime
-8. Weather instance is created for each airport instance
-9. Raise exception when weather at airport is stormy
+2. planes to get instructions to land and take off
+3. prevent landing and take off when weather is stormy.
+Currently no exception is raised when weather is stormy.

+What I learnt from the process:
+1. improving and understanding the TDD process
+2. using objects and methods
+3. encapsulation and SRP

+What I want to improve:
+1. understanding and using mock tests
+2. understanding why unit tests do not pass